zachwhaley/bp4o/README.md

 BP4O works with Perforce's builtin [aliasing](https://www.perforce.com/perforce/r16.1/manuals/cmdref/chapter.introduction.html#introduction.aliases)!

-And BP4O provides its own aliasing:
+And BP4O provides its own aliasing!

 To use BP4O aliases, add a file named `aliases` to `~/.config/bp4o/`.
 Each line of `~/.config/bp4o/aliases` is treated as an alias with the syntax `<alias> = <command>`.